 Bottom line: The Stanley Powerlock 12-Foot Tape Measure is the perfect size and price to buy a few to sprinkle around your shop so that you always have one within reach.
 It is also one of the few tape measures that include markings down to 1/32”, which can be useful when there’s little margin for error.
 One feature that also stands out is that this Stanley tape measure is the only one in the Powerlock lineup that is made of metal, not chrome ABS plastic.
 The added weight from the metal results in great build quality and is reminiscent of decades past when most tape measure casings were made of metal.

 - Tang lacks versatility

 Bottom line: The Craftsman Pro Reach 25-Foot Tape Measure shined in our blade durability testing.
 There’s no doubt that its casing will take a beating as well.
 Both features make this a rugged pick that’s great for the woodshop and for any DIY project around the home.
-Other impressive features are its smooth sliding lock, magnetic tang and high-visibility blade markings.
+Its smooth sliding lock, magnetic tang, and high-visibility blade markings are also impressive.

 - Strong self-retraction

 - Great ergonomics

 Bottom line: If you want a tape measure that doesn’t require two hands to retract the blade, then the Crescent Lufkin 25-Foot Command Control Tape Measure is your best pick.
 We didn’t run into a single scenario in our testing where the blade needed a second hand to assist in reeling it in.
 In fact, the self-retraction is so strong that the tape measure jumps in your hand when retracting the blade throughout its range.
 Add in the smooth sliding lock, and you’ve got a tape measure that shines for one-handed use.
 We just wish that its blade was more durable.

 A great tape measure to keep in your pocket or tool belt so that it's always in reach when needed.
 The blade also includes both imperial and metric markings.